amazon-archives/amazon-ecs-interstella-workshop/workshop2/readme.md

 ![Monolith service updated](images/2-service-updated.png)

-If you're lucky, the monolith service deployed the monolith task to the same instance as before, but there's a high probability it was launched on the other EC2 host.
-Remember when you configured the iridium task definition, you had set an environment variable "monolithUrl" and passed it the IP address of the instance running the monolith container.
-Since the monolith in all likelihood running on the other host, the iridium service is no longer able to fulfill orders which happens through the integration hook in the monolith.
+You might have noticed something interesting happen.
+There's a high probability the service update launched your new container on the other EC2 instance (also called container instance).
+This is the default placement logic evenly spreading tasks across availability zones (AZs).
+This is a great feature, but a problem in this case because when you configured the iridium task definition, you had set an environment variable "monolithUrl" and passed it the IP address of the instance running the monolith container.
+Since the monolith is running on the other EC2 host, the iridium service is no longer able to fulfill orders through the fulfillment service running on the monolith.

-Service discovery is the best way to correct this.
-There are many patterns, and here are a few examples:
+We need service discovery to identify the microservices endpoints.
+Here are a few patterns that could work:
 * [DNS/Route53 without load balancing](https://aws.amazon.com/blogs/compute/service-discovery-for-amazon-ecs-using-dns/),
 * [DNS/Route53 and ELB](https://aws.amazon.com/blogs/compute/service-discovery-an-amazon-ecs-reference-architecture/)
 * [3rd party tools such as Consul](https://aws.amazon.com/blogs/compute/service-discovery-via-consul-with-amazon-ecs/) or Weave

-We're going to use the 2nd pattern above, though leaving out the DNS part until Interstella's IT team provides IAM access to Route53 to enable the DNS record automation.
-For now, we'll use an Application Load Balancer (ALB) to be the front door for our microservices and monolith (which is essentially strangled down to a fulfillment service).
+We're going to use the 2nd pattern above, though leaving out the DNS part for now since we're in a dev environment.
+We'll use an Application Load Balancer (ALB) to be the front door for our microservices and monolith (which is essentially strangled down to a fulfillment service).
 A load balancer will also allow us to horizontally scale our processing capacity, bonus!

 12\.
-Since the integration is broken, let's stop the monolith service and stop the iridium task.
+Since the monolith-iridium integration is not currently working, let's stop the monolith service and stop the iridium task.

 You should still be in the monolith service view.
 Click on the **Update** button, and in Step 1: Configure service, set **Number of tasks** to be **0**.

 Click **Next step** for this step and remaining steps without making any additional modifications.
 Click **Update Service**.
 Click on **View Service** and then on the **Tasks** tab.
 Notice no running tasks, **Desired Count** is now **0** and **Running count** eventually drops to **0** as well.

 The service view has a link to your workshop cluster, click on the workshop cluster name to open that view, so we can find and stop the iridium task.